myappleguy/chef-minecraft/README.md

 ### service

-The service recipe enables the service for runit or mark2 depending on the `install_type` attribute.
-Defaults to `mark2`
+The service recipe enables the runit service for minecraft.

-### mark2

-[Mark2](https://github.com/mcdevs/mark2) is installed by default as a server wrapper.
-You can modify the `install_type` attribute to use runit if prefered.

 ## Attributes